80s Makeup Looks: Trends of a Glam Decade

 Whitney Houston in a smokey eye makeup look in 1987.
 Photo Credit: Pictorial Press Ltd / Alamy Stock Photo

 In the 1980s, smokey eyes became synonymous with nighttime glamour, showing the decade’s love for dramatic, sultry makeup.
-Much like 1920s makeup’s love for dramatic eyes, this look blends dark, smoldering eyeshadows, creating an allure perfect for evening escapades.
+Much like 1920s makeup and its love for dramatic eyes, this look blends dark, smoldering eyeshadows, creating something perfect for evening escapades.

 It was a bold statement, often paired with softer lips, that defined the era’s after-dark aesthetic.
-Pop icon Whitney Houston embodies the mysterious and captivating charm of the look.
+Pop icon Whitney Houston channels the captivating charm of the look.

 Winged Eyeliner